christianareas/cimi/README.md

 To learn more, see [runwithcimi.org](https://runwithcimi.org).

+---

-The CIMI GitHub repository is a modern website that list events, accepts donations, and join as a member or volunteer.
+The CIMI GitHub repository is a modern website that list events, accepts donations, and lets people join as a member or volunteer.
 Under the hood, it’s a React.js + Next.js + Radix project that’s integrated with the following services:

 - [Givebutter](https://givebutter.com)
 - [Stripe](https://stripe.com)